What we do

 We are always eager to hear from new partners as well as venues or festivals with an interest in what we do.
 Please contact us at email@example.com to start the ball rolling.

 Following a career as a journalist with the Financial Times and The Economist Group located in Tokyo, Hong Kong and London, Carla moved into arts management in 2010 and founded the Lumen Prize in 2012.
-Since then, she has organised and spoken at over 30 Lumen Prize shows and events globally.
+Since then, she has organised and spoken at over 35 Lumen Prize shows and events globally.
+Carla lives near Brecon, Wales and is a member of Visual Arts Panel of Theatr Brycheiniog & Andrew Lamont Gallery.

-Jack joined Lumen in 2015.
-Graduating with distinction from the University of the Arts London (UAL) in 2016 with an MA (Hons) in Fine Art Digital, he has seven years’ experience working in the digital arts.
+Jack graduated with distinction from the University of the Arts London (UAL) in 2016 with an MA (Hons) in Fine Art Digital and has seven years’ experience working in the digital arts.
 Alongside producing Lumen’s events, Jack works closely with our partners to build various opportunities for Lumen artists.

 Céline graduated with a Masters in Fine Art Digital from the University of the Arts London (Camberwell).
 Alongside looking after the Lumen Prize website, she assists on installing numerous Lumen Prize exhibitions.